neobeppe/GTZoomableImageView/README.md

 To use this library in your project manually you may:

-1.  for Projects, just drag SwiftyJSON.swift to the project tree
+1.  for Projects, just drag GTZoomableImageView.swift to the project tree
-2.  for Workspaces, include the whole SwiftyJSON.xcodeproj
+2.  for Workspaces, include the whole GTZoomableImageView.xcodeproj

-## Author
+## Usage

-Giuseppe Travasoni
+You can use GTZoomableImageView via Storyboard, where you can set the image, minimun and maximum zoom level directly in Attributes inspector.
+Otherwise you can create a new GTZoomableImageView programmatically with custom frame, and remember to assign an UIImage.

+Default maximum zoom level is 3, and minimum is 1.

 ## License